verdreht/shai-hulud-scanner/README.md

 # 🐛 shai-hulud-scanner

-Bash script to scan npm packages and subpackages for the infected **Shai Hulud** worm and reports them directly to the console. ⚠️
+Bash script to **scan npm packages** and subpackages for the infected **Shai Hulud** worm.
+It detects infections, lists affected packages, and reports them directly to the console. ⚠️

+**Keywords:** npm security scan, list of infected packages, detect malware, Shai Hulud worm, npm package scan, infected dependencies, vulnerability check, node.js security

 ## 🚀 Usage

 To run the scanner, you need to provide:

-1. A text file containing the list of npm packages to check (`packages.txt`). 📄
+1. A text file containing the **list of npm packages** to check (`packages.txt`). 📄
 2. The path to the project directory you want to scan. 📂

 Run the script using: